-All decisions are taken by the simple majority rule.
+All decisions in all decision-making bodies are taken by the simple majority rule.
 There is no weighting of votes, except for the Independent Directors in SB.
 Each Independent Director has 2 votes in SB, thus having actual veto right for SB decisions if they anonymously agree - all three of them are voting in same manner.
 There is a resolution procedure which employs GA resolution.